Monday, November 21, 2022Plenary

 In this class we continue our study of Roman Stoicism, beginning with the distinction the Stoics drew between their approach to the good life and the approach of their main rival philosophical school, Epicureanism.
-We'll then move on to consider the Stoics' views on civic engagement, the relation between fate and free will, and their understanding of healthy and unhealthy emotions.
-At the end of class we will examine various challenges to Stoicism as well as the rise of the Modern Stoicism movement.
+We'll then consider the ideal of the Stoic Sage in relation to the Stoic "Progressor," the Stoics' understanding of healthy and unhealthy emotions, and the influence of Stoicism in the present day in twelve-step programs for addiction and cognitive behavioral therapy.
+At the end of class we'll examine some challenges to Stoicism as well as the rise of the Modern Stoicism movement.

 - Understand how the Stoics looked to distinguish their views in ethics from Epicureanism

 - Distinguish between the Stoic Sage and the Stoic “Progressor”

 - Become familiar with the influence of the Stoics in modern times and the revival of their views in the Modern Stoicism movement

 - A conversation with Nancy Sherman for Stoicon 2021 covering various issues from her recent book, Stoic Wisdom, including the Stoics’ views on emotions and other misreadings of their understanding of the good life.